bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.document.sourceFile =` :ref:`t3tsref:data-type-string`

 The sourceFile is a the path to a PDF document you want to use as a template (see also page.importPage).
-The path is always relative to the root directory of your TYPO3 installation.

 .. _page.autoPageBreak: